 - High-quality ingredients (pastured meats and organic produce)

 - Certified paleo and gluten free

 - Relatively high shipping fees

-Started in 2012, Paleo On The Go is a healthy meal delivery service with its operation based out of Largo, Florida.
-POTG tries to differentiate itself from other Paleo food delivery services by sourcing organic ingredients from local farms that the company regularly visits.
+Launched in 2012, Paleo On The Go is a healthy meal delivery service based in Largo, Florida.
+POTG tries to differentiate itself from other paleo food delivery services by sourcing organic ingredients from local farms that the company regularly visits.

 If you think that makes their food any less tasty, think again.
-All of the dishes I tried were delicious, in particular, the desserts and treats.
+All of the dishes I tried were delicious (and in particular, the desserts and treats).

 Unlike other subscription-based meal delivery services, Paleo On The Go offers individual meals you can order a la carte.
 Additionally, POTG has a subscription service for its meal bundles, so you get the best of both worlds.

 POTG has an extensive menu of approximately 80 paleo, AIP and ketogenic diet compatible meals, as well as cost-saving meal bundles.
 By browsing through their menu, you’ll quickly realize that all of their keto meals are also paleo and AIP-friendly.
 That’s rare, because many keto meals rely on dairy or similar ingredients to boost their fat content.

 And as you probably know if you’re reading this article, dairy is not paleo friendly (for some very good reasons).